 - And There Was Much Rejoicing: After the villains' defeat, everyone, even the Pottsylvanian spies, celebrate their demise.

-- Artistic License – Law: "All celebrities are above the law."
-Yeah, tell that to Wesley Snipesnote and Lindsay Lohan.note Hell, tell that to the family of Fatty Arbuckle.note Granted, it seems to be a Take That aimed to celebrities who actually believe that, but in the film this is played straight.
+- Artistic License – Law: "Celebrities are above the law."
+Yeah, tell that to Wesley Snipesnote and Lindsay Lohan.note Hell, tell that to the family of Fatty Arbuckle.note Granted, it seems to be a Take That! aimed to celebrities who actually believe that, but in the world of the film it's literally part of the penal code.

 - As Himself: See the Trope Image.